National Institute of Food and Agriculture, USDA.

-Commodity boards may submit topics at any time; however, all topics to be considered for the fiscal year 2018 AFRI RFAs must be received by 5:00 p.m., EDT on July 25, 2017.
-Topics submitted by eligible commodity board entities after this date will be considered for RFAs to be issued in future years.
-NIFA will hold a webinar and workshop to respond to questions from commodity boards interested in submitting topics.
-Details including the date and time, and access information will be posted on the NIFA Web site (http://nifa.usda.gov/commodity-boards/).
+Commodity boards may submit topics at any time; however, all topics received by 5:00 p.m.
+EDT on July 30, 2018 will be considered for the fiscal year 2019 AFRI RFAs.
+Topics submitted by eligible commodity board entities after this date are not guaranteed review for fiscal year 2019, but will be considered for RFAs to be issued in future years.
+Frequently asked questions about commodity board topics are available on the NIFA Website (https://nifa.usda.gov/commodity-boards-frequently-asked-questions).

 Start Further Info

 Mark Mirando; Phone: (202) 401-4336, or Email: firstname.lastname@example.org.

 This Notice begins the fourth topic submission cycle to implement section 2(b)(4)(F) of the Competitive, Special, and Facilities Research Grant Act (7 U.S.C.
 3157(b)(4)(F)), as added by section 7404 of the Agricultural Act of 2014, Public Law 113-79, which requires NIFA to “establish procedures, including timelines, under which an entity established under a commodity promotion law (as such term is defined under section 501(a) of the Federal Agriculture Improvement and Reform Act of 1996 (7 U.S.C.
 7401(a))) or a State commodity board (or other equivalent State entity) may directly submit to [NIFA] for consideration proposals for requests for applications” within the AFRI Program.